-Born in Las Pinas to William and Eleanor So, and brought up in Bacoor, Cavite, Wesley So is a Filipino chess prodigy who is the 8th youngest Grandmaster (GM) in history, achieving the GM title at the age of 14 years, 1 month and 28 days.
-This made him the youngest GM in the world at that time.* He is the Philippines’ youngest ever International Master, youngest ever Grandmaster and the youngest ever National Champion.
+Born in Las Pinas to William and Eleanor So, and brought up in Bacoor, Cavite, Wesley So is a Filipino chess prodigy who is the eighth youngest player to attain the Grandmaster (GM) in history, achieving the GM title at the age of 14 years, 1 month and 28 days.
+This made him the youngest GM in the world at that time.* He was the Philippines’ youngest ever International Master, youngest ever Grandmaster and the youngest ever National Champion.

 <Age> In 2003, So became the Philippines U10 Champion.
 He has competed in World Youth Championships in 2003 (19th in the U10 division), 2004 (14th in the U12 division) and 2005 (=1st in the U12 division).
 In the 2005 event held in Belfort, he finished equal first in his age group alongside Srinath Narayanan, Sanan Sjugirov and Samvel Ter-Sahakyan with Narayanan taking the title on tiebreak.
 On 9 May 2007, So won the National Junior Championship at the age of 13 years, 7 months, the youngest to do so until FM Paulo Bersamina won the 2010 edition of that event while still 12.
 So earned his 2nd GM norm in September 2007, shortly before he turned 14, at the World Junior Championship (2007) (his 1st GM norm being in Germany soon after he turned 13 – see below in the classical tournaments section) held in Yerevan, Armenia.